aws-samples/amazon-sagemaker-build-train-deploy/README.md

 ## Modules

-This workshops consists of eight modules:
+This workshops consists of six modules:

-- **Module 0**: Access the AWS Console.
-- **Module 1**: Configure Amazon SageMaker Studio and clone the GitHub repository.
+- **Module 0**: Access the AWS Console and clone the GitHub repository.
-- **Module 2**: Use Amazon SageMaker Studio Notebooks and standard Python libraries to perform fast experimentation.
-- **Module 3**: Perform data preprocessing and feature engineering using Amazon SageMaker Processing and SKLearn.
-- **Module 4**: Train a binary classification model with the Amazon SageMaker open-source XGBoost container; the model will predict whether the machinery is going to fail.
+- **Module 1**: Use a JupyterLab space in SageMaker Studio to perform experimentation and feature engineering, and build and train a logistic regression model using XGBoost.
+The model will predict whether the machinery is going to fail.
-- **Module 5**: Deploy the feature engineering and machine learning models as an inference pipeline using Amazon SageMaker hosting.
-Optionally, you can use Sagemaker Model Monitor to track data drift against the training data baseline.
+- **Module 2**: Use Code Editor in SageMaker Studio to deploy the model to an inference endpoint.
+- **Module 3**: Still using Code Editor, build an end-to-end pipeline to download the data source, perform feature engineering, train a model, register it in the model registry, and deploy it into an inference endpoint.
-- **Module 6**: Build a HTTP API using Amazon API Gateway and an AWS Lambda function to invoke the Amazon SageMaker endpoint for inference.
+- **Module 4**: Build a HTTP API using Amazon API Gateway and an AWS Lambda function to invoke the Amazon SageMaker endpoint for inference.
-- **Module 7**: Use a web client to invoke the HTTP API and perform inference.
+- **Module 5**: Use a web client to invoke the HTTP API and perform inference.
-- **Module 8**: Use Amazon SageMaker Pipelines to orchestrate the model build workflow and store models in model registry.

 Please follow the order of modules because the modules depend on the results from the previous modules.

 ## Running this workshop

 ### AWS-run event using AWS Workshop Studio
-If you are attending a [End-to-End Machine Learning with Amazon SageMaker Workshop](https://catalog.workshops.aws/end-to-end-machine-learning-with-amazon-sagemaker) run by AWS, the AWS event facilitator provides you access to a temporary AWS account preconfigured for this workshop.
-Proceed to <a href="./01_configure_sagemaker_studio/README.md">**Module 01**</a>.
+If you are attending the **Scale complete ML development with Amazon SageMaker Studio** workshop run by AWS, the AWS event facilitator has provided you access to a temporary AWS account preconfigured for this workshop.
+Proceed to <a href="./00_open_sagemaker_studio/README.md">**Module 0: Open SageMaker Studio**</a>.

 ### Self-paced using your AWS account
 If you want to use your own AWS account, you'll have to execute some preliminary configuration steps as described in the **<a href="./setup/README.md">Setup Guide</a>**.

 > :warning: **Running this workshop in your AWS account will incur costs**.
 You will need to delete the resources you create to avoid incurring further costs after you have completed the workshop.
-Follow the [clean up steps](./cleanup/README.md).
+See the [clean up steps](./cleanup/README.md).

 ## Acknowledgements